TylerHight/Que-App/docs/project-structure.md

 ## File Organization Principles
 1. **Screen-Specific Components**: Components used only within a specific screen are placed in that screen's `components/` directory
 2. **Screen-Specific Dialogs**: Dialogs are placed in a `dialogs/` directory within their respective screen directory
-3. **Shared Components**: If a component begins to be used across multiple screens, it should be moved to a shared `widgets/` directory (future consideration)
+3. **Shared Components**: If a component begins to be used across multiple screens, it should be moved to a shared `widgets/` directory

-## Naming Conventions
-- Files use `snake_case` naming
-- Classes use `PascalCase`
-- Components end with their type (e.g., `_card.dart`, `_button.dart`, `_dialog.dart`)
-- Screen files end with `_screen.dart`
-- Variables and functions use `camelCase`
-- Constants use `SCREAMING_SNAKE_CASE`
+4. **Development Tools**: Standalone tools and testing utilities are placed in the `tools/` directory

-## Development Guidelines
+## Platform Requirements
-1. Keep components with their respective screens unless shared
-2. Maintain separate README files for complex features
-3. Follow established naming conventions
-4. Update tests when adding new functionality
-5. Keep related files grouped in feature-specific directories
+- Android minSdkVersion: 21 (required for flutter_blue_plus)
+- Bluetooth Low Energy (BLE) capability
+- Location services for BLE scanning
+- Runtime permissions handling

 ## Future Structure Considerations
 - Add `bloc/` directory for state management